trauma, anxiety, depression, parenting Ilyssa Lasky trauma, anxiety, depression, parenting Ilyssa Lasky

 What is EMDR and How Does It Help Trauma, Anxiety, and More?

-Obsidian Counseling and Wellness is happy to offer EMDR treatment services to our clients.
+Obsidian Counseling and Wellness offers EMDR treatment services to our clients.
 Our therapists value using evidence based practice in counseling & psychotherapy.
 And, we have chosen to provide EMDR because it’s a powerful form of therapy supported by the clinical research.

 What is Eye Movement Desensitization and Reprocessing (EMDR)?